 Xeomin (incobotulinumtoxin A) by Merz (same company that makes Radiesse and Belotero) was approved by the FDA in 2010.
 Its units of measurement are exactly like Botox.
 In other words, one unit of Xeomin is equivalent in effect to one unit of Botox.
 Xeoman has been FDA approved for use in the glabellar region (frown lines.)
 The only significant

 16133 Ventura Blvd, Ste 370 Encino, CA 91436 email@example.com 818.322.0122

 Dysport (abobotulinumtoxin A) by Galderma (same company that makes Restylane, Restylane Silk, Restylane Lyft/Perlane, and Sculptra) was approved by the FDA in 2009.
-Each unit of Botox is equivalent to 2.5 to 3 units of
+Each unit of Botox is equivalent to 2.5 to 3 units of Dysport in efficacy.

 Botox Cosmetic and Dysport are FDA approved purified proteins that are used to relax the facial muscles that cause frown lines.
 They can also be used off-label to lift brows, and decrease lines on the forehead, next to the eyes (crow's feet), and on the nose (bunny lines).
-Other more advanced techniques can also be performed to decrease creases on lips, upturn corners of lips, decrease size of large masseters, and lift jowls to give the appearance of small face lift.
+Other more advanced techniques can also be performed to decrease creases on lips, upturn corners of lips, decrease size of large masseters, and lift jowls to give the appearance of a mini face lift.

 Neighboring cities include Encino Hills, Tarzana, Sherman Oaks, Studio City, North Hollywood, Van Nuys, Woodland Hills, Valley Village, and Valley Glen.